agendav/agendav/doc/source/admin/configuration.rst

    This is just a path, not a full URL.
 Your :confval:`caldav_base_url` will be prepended to this value.

+   Remember to add the relative path to your CalDAV server if it's not located under your root URL.

    Needs a trailing slash.

    Example::